 Community service has also been a staple of Cliff's personal and professional life.
 Most recently he served on the Board of Trustees for The Christ School, a Christian K-8 private school in downtown Orlando.
 He has served as a member of the Land Planning Agency for the City of Oviedo and as a member of the Board of Directors of Big Brothers/Big Sisters of Central Florida.
 He has also served as the Chairman of the Board for Kids Beating Cancer, Inc., a multiple award-winning local charity that assists families touched by childhood cancer through the recruitment, DNA testing and matching of potential bone marrow donors to patients whose best hope for a cure is a bone marrow transplant.
 Cliff also serves as a court appointed guardian-ad-litem to children who have been abused, abandoned or neglected by their parents.

-He is married to wife Mary, and has three children - Tyler, Morgan and Spencer.
+He is married to wife Mary, and has three adult children - Tyler, Morgan and Spencer.